Manhattan tolls, plastic bag ban approved in New York budget

 Major issues that didn’t make it into the spending plan include legalization of recreational marijuana.
 Cuomo and legislative leaders have said the issue was too complex to rush into the budget.
 Instead, it could be handled in separate legislation worked out over the last three months of the legislative session, scheduled to end June 19.

 The Manhattan tolls plan known as congestion pricing will be the first of its kind in the nation.
 State leaders said a review board will determine the toll amount, exemptions and credits for drivers headed into the borough’s central business district.
-The billions the tolls are expected to raise will go toward fixing New York City’s ailing mass transit system.
+The billions the tolls are expected to raise will go toward fixing New York City’s ailing mass transit system, though a portion of the revenue will go to the Long Island Rail Road and Metro-North

+An earlier estimate had put the toll amount for personal vehicles at nearly $12.
+Cuomo said without the tolls, either the subways could continue to deteriorate or fares for subways and city buses would have had to go up 30 percent.

+“That was the choice,” he said of the toll.
+“You need a viable mass transit system.”

-The state budget also includes two other dedicated revenue sources for the subways: a “mansion tax” on Manhattan homes that sell for $25 million or higher, and an internet sales tax levied on retailers who sell merchandise online.
+The state budget also will include two other dedicated revenue sources for the subways: a “mansion tax” on Manhattan homes that sell for $25 million or higher, and an internet sales tax levied on retailers who sell merchandise online.

-The funding streams for the Metropolitan Transportation Authority includes a reorganization plan and other reforms Cuomo has demanded for the agency that runs the city’s buses, subways and commuter trains.
+The funding streams for the Metropolitan Transportation Authority include a reorganization plan and other reforms Cuomo has demanded for the agency that runs the city’s buses, subways and commuter trains.

 In addition to eliminating cash bail for some charges, other criminal justice reforms include requiring prosecutors and defense lawyers to share all case information well in advance of trials, and speeding up the time it takes for a case to go to trial.